osrf/gazebo_tutorials/building_editor/tutorial.md

     [[file:files/import_step_1.png|800px]]

 1. Step 2: To make sure the walls you trace over the image come up in the correct scale, you must set the image's resolution in pixels per meter (`px/m`).
-There are two ways of setting the resolution:
+If we knew the resolution, we could directly type it on the dialog and click `Ok`.
+Here we don't know the resolution though, but we know the real-world distance of two points in the image (for example, the top wall of 7.5 m), so we can use that to calculate the resolution:

     a.
-If you know your image's resolution, you can directly input the resolution on the dialog and click `Ok`.
+Click on the first point.
+As you move the mouse, an orange line will appear as shown below.

     b.
-If you don't know the resolution, but you know the real-world distance of two points in the image, you can:

-        1. Click on the first point.
-As you move the mouse, an orange line will appear as shown below.

-        2. Click on the second point to complete the line.
+Click on the second point to complete the line.

-        3. The default length is 1 m.
-If the real-world distance of your line is different than that, type it in on the dialog.
-In the example below, it is 7,5 m.
+    c.
+Now you type the distance in meters on the dialog.
 The resolution will be automatically calculated for you based on the line you drew.

-        4. You can then click `Ok`.
+    d.
+You can then click `Ok`.

     [[file:files/import_step_2.png|800px]]